Qi-wangxin/19-3one/readme.txt

-Do not want to work hard
+Do not want to work hard.